Sa-Nur: Unilateral disengagement

 In September 2005 its 105 residents were evicted and Israel Defense Forces soldiers began dismantling Sanur as part of Israeli disengagement from Gaza.
 The demolition of Sa-Nur and Homesh marked the end of the central part of the disengagement plan.
 The only remaining structure, a synagogue, was buried.

 Attempts to rebuild

 Since the demolition, religious Zionist groups have attempted to return to Sa-Nur, in order to rebuild the community.
 On 8 May 2008, following a permitted Independence Day rally in Homesh, a group of 150 set off at night for Sa-Nur, including many former residents.

-On 30 July 2015, marking the 10 year anniversary since the expulsion, 250 people, made up of 20 former families, attempted to settle Sa-Nur, before being forcibly evicted by the IDF.
+On 30 July 2015, marking the 10 year anniversary after the evacuation, 250 people, made up of 20 former families, attempted to resettle in Sa-Nur, before being forcibly evicted by the Israel Defense Forces.